When you wake up in the morning are you setting yourself up for failure or success?

 1. The Early Bird Gets… To Feel Better All Day

 The idea behind rising early isn’t to deprive yourself of sleep, but to shift your sleeping habits so that you have ample time before your first obligation of the day.
-If you’re waking up in a panic, ten minutes before you have to leave, your alarm blaring, grabbing bags and keys and eating who-knows-what as you run out the door… then you don’t have time to start your day intentionally or healthfully.
+If you’re waking up in a panic, ten minutes before you have to leave, your alarm blaring, grabbing bags and keys, and eating who-knows-what as you run out the door… then you don’t have time to start your day intentionally and healthfully.

-The rest of this post will lay out a series of actions to consider as new morning rituals.
+The rest of this article will lay out a series of actions to consider as new morning rituals.
 But you can’t do any of them if you don’t have the time before you need to be somewhere else.

 If getting up early is new for you, take it in small chunks.
 Instead of setting your alarm an hour and a half earlier for tomorrow, just try fifteen minutes.
 Then, once that’s feeling natural, fifteen more.
 Give yourself an hour or two of morning self-care time before you have to be out the door.
 As you wake up earlier, go to sleep earlier.
 Don’t forget how important sleep is to building stronger bones, and to your overall health.

 2. Your Mother Was Onto Something: Make Your Bed

 Little things matter.
 The sense of accomplishment we get from completing a task is a real one, and it can help to motivate us onward to larger and more difficult tasks.
 This holds true even if the first task is as simple and easy as making your bed.
 Take advantage of the opportunity to start your day’s duties with one that you know you can easily accomplish.

 Additionally, by introducing order to your space, you help to place some order in your day.
 This is especially useful if you spend part of your workday at home, as it can help transform your space from one use to another.